wavinginspace/video-store-server/README.md

 ### /films/1

 Endpoint for film matching the id of the url param.
+GET request returns film object with all properties for film.

 ### /collections

 List of all collections in the user's 'store'.

 ### /collections/1

 Endpoint for collection with an id matching the url param.
+GET request returns title, notes and films in collection.

 ## Technology Used